 - Ability to maintain and keep records current and complete statistical reports in a timely manner.

 Salary: Based on experience and qualifications.
 This is a full-time position with benefits.
-Please submit resume, cover letter and job application below:
+Please submit resume, cover letter and Job Application to:

-Samaritan House Inc., is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, or veteran status on employment, services and volunteer opportunities.
+Samaritan House is committed to a policy of equal opportunity for all person and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion or veteran status in employment, services, and volunteer opportunity.